Cragady/cnility/README.md

 // TODO: verify layouts and sizings - see if needs fixing
 // TODO: look for patterns in HTML and parse the data out to a digestible format
 // TODO: parse previously mentioned digestible data into HTML
+// TODO: verify ligatures handled properly
+// TODO: (if wanted) touch up GUI for basic controls
 ```

-Instead of parsing the fonts with C++, I've decided to just use FontForge to fix the fonts and add ligatures where necessary.
+Instead of parsing the fonts with C++, I've decided to just use `FontForge` to fix the fonts and add ligatures where necessary.
 I may make a separate project where I read WOFF, OTF, and/or TTF files with C++ using some of the code I wrote here.
 I likely won't let JS or TS touch that project.

 ## POST RAGTUX